Joseph Edward Duncan: Early life and criminal history

-Joseph Edward Duncan III was born in Fort Bragg, North Carolina, on February 25, 1963.
+Joseph Edward Duncan III was born at Fort Bragg, in North Carolina, on February 25, 1963.
 He was the fourth of five children born to Joseph Edward Duncan Jr and Lillian Mae Duncan.
 He had three older sisters and a younger brother.
-Duncan's father was in the United States Army.
+His father was in the United States Army.
 Because of this, the family moved from city to city within the U.S. and abroad, changing locations every year or two until the elder Duncan retired to Tacoma, Washington when the younger was around 12 years old.
-Duncan's mother was described as a domineering woman.
+His mother was described as a domineering woman.
 After being arrested in 1980, he claimed to have been abused as a child; however, his younger brother disputed this.
-Duncan's parents split up in 1979 and divorced in 1983.
-His sisters soon left the household all at once, and Duncan remained behind with his mother while his brother went to live with their father after some time.
+His parents split up in 1979 and divorced in 1983.
+His sisters soon left the household all at once, and he remained behind with his mother while his brother went to live with their father after some time.
 His father would later remarry, giving Duncan a stepfamily.
-Duncan attended Lakes High School but did not graduate.
+He attended Lakes High School but did not graduate.

 Duncan had a long history as a violent sexual predator.
 He committed his first recorded sex crime in 1978 when he was 15 years old.
 In that incident, he raped a 9-year-old boy at gunpoint.
 The following year, he was arrested for driving a stolen car.
 He was sentenced as a juvenile and sent to the Jessie Dyslin Boys Ranch in Tacoma, where, according to a report by the Associated Press, he told a therapist assigned to his case that he had bound and sexually assaulted six boys.
 He also told the therapist that he estimated that he had raped 13 younger boys by the time he was aged 16.